 ‘Decorating the home for Christmas is a personal choice,’ says Juliette Thomas.
 ‘There have been lots of early posts on Instagram of influencers and celebrities putting their Christmas decorations up in November.’

 ‘Having said this, I like to wait until the middle of December to put my decorations up.
 I always opt for a real tree and don’t like to let this get too dry and have needles scattered around the home, but of course, the choice is up to you.’

-‘We recommend starting with a few festive touches for a warm and seasonal feel.
-Sprigs of foliage over mantelpieces or in our glass vases on hallway console tables works beautifully.’
+‘We recommend starting with a few festive touches for a warm and seasonal feel,’ he says.
+‘Sprigs of foliage over mantels or in our glass vases on hallway console tables works beautifully.’

 Can I put my Christmas tree up before Thanksgiving?

 Whether your tree is real or artificial, you might be wondering if you can put up a Christmas tree before Thanksgiving?

 ‘We say to wait to put up your tree after Thanksgiving, but if it brings you joy, set it up before,’ says Amy Youngblood, owner and principal designer of Amy Youngblood Interiors.
 ‘Christmas is a time for joy, so why not make it last longer?’

 Katie Davis of Katie Davis Design, meanwhile, says, ‘We throw ours up on Thanksgiving weekend!
 Not before.’

 But you may want to avoid crossover.
 ‘Thanksgiving is a time to give thanks, not a time to celebrate Christmas, which is a completely different occasion, so I advise people to wait until December to decorate the home for Christmas,’ says Juliette Thomas.